willjliu02/ImageProcessing/README.md

   - SaveImage: Saves an image to a specified location.
   - MockImageCommand: Mock to test image commands.
   - MockImageProcessor: Mock to test the image processor.
-  - MockGUIView: NEW, mock to test the GUI view.
+  - MockGUIView: mock to test the GUI view.
-  - GrabHistogram: NEW, abstract class for getting the histogram values for a specific component of an image
+  - GrabHistogram: abstract class for getting the histogram values for a specific component of an image
-  - RedHistogram: NEW, extends GrabHistogram and makes a histogram from the red component.
+  - RedHistogram: Extends GrabHistogram and makes a histogram from the red component.
-  - BlueHistogram: NEW, extends GrabHistogram and makes a histogram from the blue component.
+  - BlueHistogram: Extends GrabHistogram and makes a histogram from the blue component.
-  - GreenHistogram: NEW, extends GrabHistogram and makes a histogram from the green component.
+  - GreenHistogram: Extends GrabHistogram and makes a histogram from the green component.
-  - ValueHistogram: NEW, extends GrabHistogram and makes a histogram from the value component.
+  - ValueHistogram: Extends GrabHistogram and makes a histogram from the value component.
+  - DownSize: NEW, EC addition, downscales the image.
 - VIEW FOLDER:
   - IView: Represents view functionality, which currently only consists of rendering messages to update the command line.